pol-chen/SolarClock/solar_clock/README.md

 ## License

-All code in `solar_clock` are licensed under MIT license; assets are licensed under CC BY 4.0 license.
+All code are licensed under MIT license; assets are licensed under CC BY 4.0 license.